Spectroscopy of photoionization from the $^1E$ singlet state in nitrogen$-$vacancy centers in diamond: Surface Plots for Contrast Parameters

-We also looked for changes in the width of the \nvm\ zero phonon line using our high-resolution spectrometer, but we were limited to excitation wavelengths 515~nm and lower by scattered laser light.
-In a first pass, least-square fits of the \nvz\ ZPL to Lorentzian line shapes yielded line widths approximately 0.25~nm up to 100~K, then increasing to 1.5~nm at 300~K. Systematic misfit between the Lorentzian model and the peak data led to inflated uncertainty estimates.
+We also looked for changes in the full-width half-maximum (FWHM) of the \nvz\ ZPL using our high-resolution spectrometer, but we were limited to analyzing data for excitation wavelengths less than 515~nm due to scattered laser light breaking through the high-resolution spectrometer's edge-pass filter.
+In a first attempt, least-square fits of the \nvz\ ZPL to Lorentzian line shapes yielded line widths of approximately 0.25~nm up to 100~K, then increasing to 1.5~nm at 300~K. Systematic misfit between the Lorentzian model and the peak data led to inflated uncertainty estimates.
 To avoid this problem, the field-induced line width contrast was estimated using a model-free approach that amounts to finding the transformation that best mapped the $B = 0$~mT data onto a cubic spline interpolation of the $B = 100$~mT data.
-The transformation included "horizontal" expansion of the $\lambda$ axis around the approximate peak center by a factor of $(1 + \alpha)$, translation of the $\lambda$ axis to correct the center value, and "vertical" scaling of the $I_0(\lambda)$ axis.
+The transformation included "horizontal" expansion of the $\lambda$ axis around the approximate peak center by a factor of $(1 + \alpha)$, translation of the $\lambda$ axis to correct the center value, and ``vertical'' scaling of the $I_0(\lambda)$ axis, where $\alpha$ is the fraction of measured broadening in the \nvz\ ZPL FWHM.
 For each data point, the difference between the scaled $B = 0$~mT data and the interpolation of the $B = 100$~mT data is essentially an error that determines the likelihood of the scaling parameters given the data values.